-Expected number of awards: 70
+Expected number of awards: 100

-Estimated total program funding: $8,750,000
+Estimated total program funding: $62,500,000

-Project period: Up to 5 years
+Project period: 5 years

-Applicants in years 1-6 of DFC funding are required to have a 100% (1:1) match from non-federal sources.
+Applicants in years 1-6 are required to have a 100% (1:1) match from non-federal sources.
 Projects in years 7-8 are required to match 125%, and years 9-10 match 150%.

-Links to the online application and full announcement are available through grants.gov.
+Links to the full announcement and online application process are available through grants.gov.
 The application instructions will be found on the related documents tab.